antoniosrferreira/manager.README/README.md

 - **Value Completed Work:** We value work completed over work in progress.
 Software that is operational and accessible to the customer is more valuable than software still in development.
 We take immense pride in 'what' and 'how' we deliver software.
 Quality Assurance, Security, Operations, engineering culture, and outcomes are everyone's responsibility.

 - **Embrace Failure and Experimentation:** We encourage intentional 'failing-fast' and experimentation within a controlled and acceptable scope.
 This approach accelerates learning, and we ensure that these learnings are shared across the team.
-However, we never compromise our customers' trust and maintain a zero-tolerance policy for blame.
+However, we never compromise our customers' trust, safety and maintain a zero-tolerance policy for blame.

 - **Tactical Moves and Tech Debt Management:** We acknowledge that tactical moves and tech debt management are necessary at times as a means to serve our customers better.
 However, we maintain a high threshold for approving such moves.